Y0Coss/docs-fork/pages/web_cloud/web_hosting/diagnostic_slownesses/guide.en-gb.md

 #### 1.1 - Check the status of your OVHcloud services

-To ensure that your services (shared hosting **and** database) are not undergoing maintenance or an incident, retrieve the cluster and filer information of your web hosting as well as the general information relating to your database.
+To ensure that your services (web hosting **and** database) are not undergoing maintenance or an incident, retrieve the cluster and filer information of your web hosting as well as the general information relating to your database.
 You can then check their status at [status.ovhcloud.com](https://web-cloud.status-ovhcloud.com/).

-To find out the cluster and filer where your shared hosting is located, refer to our guide "[Web hosting - How to know your cluster and filer](/pages/web_cloud/web_hosting/how_to_know_cluster_and_filer)".
+To find out the cluster and filer where your web hosting is located, refer to our guide "[Web hosting - How to know your cluster and filer](/pages/web_cloud/web_hosting/how_to_know_cluster_and_filer)".

 > [!success]
 >
-> If an incident or maintenance is reported on the infrastructure on which your shared hosting is located, wait until they are resolved by our administrators. **No further action is required on your side**.
+> If an incident or maintenance is reported on the infrastructure on which your web hosting is located, wait until they are resolved by our administrators. **No further action is required on your side**.
 >
 > You can subscribe to the incident or maintenance updates with your email address, in order to receive an email notification of the progress of the operations.
 >